RubixML/ML/README.md

 ```

 ### Softmax
-The Softmax function is a generalization of the [Sigmoid](#sigmoid) function that *squashes* each activation between 0 and 1, and all activations add up to 1.
+The Softmax function is a generalization of the [Sigmoid](#sigmoid) function that *squashes* each activation between 0 and 1 *and* all activations together add up to exactly 1.

 ##### Sigmoidal